cchitsiang/awesome-stars/topics.md

 - [vitali87/code-graph-rag](https://github.com/vitali87/code-graph-rag) - The ultimate RAG for your monorepo.
 Query, understand, and edit multi-language codebases with the power of AI and knowledge graphs
 - [jayrodge/ai-agents](https://github.com/jayrodge/ai-agents) -
 - [OpenCut-app/OpenCut](https://github.com/OpenCut-app/OpenCut) - The open-source CapCut alternative
-- [google-gemini/gemini-cli](https://github.com/google-gemini/gemini-cli) - An open-source AI agent that brings the power of Gemini directly into your terminal.
 - [mudler/LocalAGI](https://github.com/mudler/LocalAGI) - LocalAGI is a powerful, self-hostable AI Agent platform designed for maximum privacy and flexibility.
 A complete drop-in replacement for OpenAI's Responses APIs with advanced agentic capabilities.
 No
 - [mudler/LocalRecall](https://github.com/mudler/LocalRecall) - :brain: 100% Local Memory layer and Knowledge base for agents with WebUI
 - [hackylabs/deep-redact](https://github.com/hackylabs/deep-redact) - Redact sensitive information from strings, arrays and objects.